 How selling gold from Ashbourne by post works

 GoldPaid serves customers in Ashbourne by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
-Nothing about the service depends on a branch in Ashbourne; it is built so you never travel, never feel rushed, and never accept anything before you have read it in writing.
+Nothing about the service depends on a branch in Ashbourne.
+You stay at home, you set the pace, and the written offer is the only thing you are ever asked to answer.

 No pressure to begin with